Dimetrodon

-Dimetrodon (/daɪˈmiːtrəˌdɒn/ or /daɪˈmɛtrəˌdɒn/; lit. 'two measures of teeth') is an extinct genus of sphenacodontid synapsid that lived during the Cisuralian (Early Permian) epoch of the Permian period, around 295–272 million years ago.
+Dimetrodon (/daɪˈmiːtrəˌdɒn/ or /daɪˈmɛtrəˌdɒn/; lit. 'two measures of teeth') is an extinct genus of sphenacodontid synapsid that lived during the Cisuralian to early Guadalupian epoch of the Permian period, around 294.1–271 million years ago.
 With most species measuring 1.7–4.6 m long and weighing 28–250 kg, the most prominent feature of Dimetrodon is the large neural spine sail on its back formed by elongated spines extending from the vertebrae.
 It was an obligate quadruped (it could walk only on four legs) and had a tall, curved skull with large teeth of different sizes set along the jaws.
 Most fossils have been found in the Southwestern United States, the majority of these coming from a geological deposit called the Red Beds of Texas and Oklahoma.
 More recently, its fossils have also been found in Germany and over a dozen species have been named since the genus was first erected in 1878.

 Dimetrodon is often mistaken for a dinosaur or portrayed as a contemporary of dinosaurs in popular culture, but it became extinct by the middle Permian, some 40 million years before the appearance of dinosaurs.
 Although reptile-like in appearance and physiology, Dimetrodon is much more closely related to mammals, as it belongs to the closest sister family to therapsids, the latter of which contains the direct ancestor of mammals.
-Dimetrodon is traditionally assigned to the paraphyletic group "pelycosaurs", a term now considered obsolete and replaced by terms such as "primitive synapsids" or "basal synapsids"; another name "mammal-like reptiles" is also used traditionally but incorrectly for non-mammalian synapsids due to some of the features shared with modern mammals such as tooth specialization and endothermy, but that term is now also defunct.
-Dimetrodon skull has a single opening (temporal fenestra) behind each eye, a feature shared among all synapsids, unlike the skulls of reptiles and birds, both of which belonging to the clade Sauropsida, which diverged from the synapsids at least since the Late Carboniferous.
+Dimetrodon is traditionally assigned to the paraphyletic group "pelycosaurs", a term now considered obsolete and replaced by terms such as "primitive synapsids" or "basal synapsids"; the name "mammal-like reptiles" is also traditionally used for non-mammalian synapsids due to some of the features shared with modern mammals such as tooth specialization and endothermy, but that term is now also defunct.
+The Dimetrodon skull has a single opening (temporal fenestra) behind each eye, a feature shared among all synapsids, unlike the skulls of reptiles and birds, both of which belong to the clade Sauropsida, which had diverged from the synapsids by the Late Carboniferous.

 Dimetrodon was probably one of the apex predators of the Cisuralian ecosystems, feeding on fish and tetrapods, including reptiles and amphibians.
 Smaller Dimetrodon species may have had different ecological roles.
 The sail of Dimetrodon may have been used to stabilize its spine or to heat and cool its body as a form of thermoregulation.
 Some recent studies argue that the sail would have been ineffective at removing heat from the body, due to large species being discovered with small sails and small species being discovered with large sails, essentially ruling out heat regulation as its main purpose.
 The sail was most likely used in courtship display, including threatening away rivals or showing off to potential mates.